Posted by Julia Daniels | For Families, For Men, For Women, How to

 3. Gratitude reminds you to not sweat the small stuff.

-The easy response when the little things in life go wrong is to grumble or let off steam.
+When the little things in life go wrong, it’s normal to grumble or let off steam.
 But when you pause and take a moment to reframe your circumstances, gratitude works wonders

 Whether you’re frustrated by working overtime to pay off student loans or by stepping on a Lego barefoot in the dark, a grateful heart reminds you to be thankful for the job or for your little child who left out the Legos.